RasaHQ/rasa/docs/nlu/components.rst

 :Requires: nothing
 :Type: Sparse featurizer
 :Description:
+    Creates features for entity extraction and intent classification.
     During training, the regex intent featurizer creates a list of `regular expressions` defined in the training data format.
     For each regex, a feature will be set marking whether this expression was found in the input, which will later